Describe self-service password reset

 - Security questions

 When users register for SSPR, they're prompted to choose the authentication methods to use.
-If they choose to use security questions, they pick from a set of questions to prompt for and then provide their own answers.
-Security questions can only be used during the self-service password reset (SSPR) process to confirm who you are.
+If they choose to use security questions, they pick from a set of questions to prompt for, and then provide their own answers.
+Security questions can only be used during the self-service password reset (SSPR) process to confirm who you are, as a secondary form of authentication.
 Security questions aren't used as an authentication method during a sign-in event.
 Administrator accounts can't use security questions as verification method with SSPR.

 By default, administrator accounts are enabled for self-service password reset and are required to use two authentication methods to reset their password, such as an email address, authenticator app, or a phone number.
 Administrators don't have the ability to use security questions.